-Be Local Tours also offers a trip that covers some of the secrets and history behind the El Born neighbourhood, including stops at locations like Santa Maria del Mar, Parc de la Ciutadella, Palau de la Música Catalana and more.
+Be Local Tours also offers a trip that covers some of the secrets and history behind the El Born neighborhood, including stops at locations like Santa Maria del Mar, Parc de la Ciutadella, Palau de la Música Catalana, and more.

 Guests can take this 2-hour tour in both English and Spanish every Sunday at 11 am and every Thursday at 15:00 (3 pm).

 If you want to ride around the city on a bicycle instead of just walking, this free bike tour is an excellent opportunity to see some of the most notable sites in Barcelona on two wheels.

 The only thing you have to pay for is a bike rental, and that’s very affordable at around €10 per person.

 This tour is approximately 3 hours long and it’s available every day at 13:00 (1 pm).